 This is the screw.

 This is a very nice gate latch, it works well to keep the gate closed and is easy to open as well.

 The only thing about it is that the screw that went through the little “latch-thingy” when you open it, fell out or rusted, or somehow broke off.
 So my husband put in a different screw instead, so it now works like a charm again.
-I always think we have to go buy a new one when something breaks, but he always seems to find a way to fix things.
+I tend to think we have to go buy a new one when something breaks, but he always seems to find a way to fix things.
 I am so blessed to have him!
 This one from Amazon seems to be the same kind we have, although there are several other ones to choose from as well.

-Then we put up a different type of wire, or netting, on the gate.
+Then we put up a different type of wire, or netting, onto the gate.
 This netting is quite stiff and strong.
-Here’s a comparison of the size of the holes with my hand:
+Here’s a comparison of the size of the holes to my hand:

 My husband fastened this netting to the inside, using the same method as above:

 After it all had been put together and the posts began to settle more, we saw that the posts started leaning toward each other.
 We figured they leaned because of the tightness of the fencing, so my husband ended up putting in more posts, this time forcing them between the poles diagonally to push and keep them apart and standing straight.
 This might not have happened had we had the time to wait for a week or so to allow the poles to settle, or if we had put them into concrete.
 It really is hard to say if more time for settling would have made a difference, but these angled posts fixed the problem.

 Like I mentioned, we ended up having to put up electric fencing on top of the fence, to keep out raccoons.
 Before this el. fence was put up, they came into my garden and destroyed most of my corn crop, despite attempts such as spraying with strong pepper solutions, to keep them out.
 After the electric fence was put up, we never had any more trouble with them.